-Without the right support … the child carrying the autism diagnosis, the family impacted by the autism and each of the family members who directly or indirectly have their lives altered by it – suffer.
+Without the right support … the person carrying the autism diagnosis, the family impacted by the autism and each of the family members who directly or indirectly have their lives altered by it – suffer.

 And I am not talking only about the demands of treatment, therapy, and school.
 Make no mistake – those are significant.

 But often equally significant is a society that lacks a fundamental working knowledge or understanding of what having autism means and how it places financial, emotional and time stress on the entire family.

 Because when society expects that a family with a child on the spectrum is only experiencing what everyone else experiences, that society is wrong.